sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 ### Dashboards should only be created with the monitoring generator

 Creating dashboards outside of the monitoring generator, such as with the Grafana WYSIWYG editor, is discouraged.
-All metrics should be presented in the most plain, mundane, non-fanciful way that every site admin can understand.
+All metrics should be presented in a set of uniform, standard ways that every site admin can understand.

 #### Explanation